Taste Artesanal Ice Cream at Jendys

 Specializing in Odd Flavors

 Each day they have a big selection of flavors.
-The day we went they had about 45 flavors available, which included about 8 sugar free options.
+The day we went they had about 30 flavors available, which included some sugar free options.

 They have ice cream with odd flavors like garlic, sangria, avocado, carrot and ginger.
 Some other exotic flavors come from local fruit/veggies like ripe plantain, calabaza (pumpkin), acerola, guaynabana or tamarindo.
 They have yummy things like choco-avellanas (Nutella flavor), Baily’s, tres leches, and corn.
 The list goes on and on, and changes every day.